SamG101-Developer/SPP-Primer-2/Writerside/topics/7-3-Object-Initialization.md

 ## Object Initialization

+In C++ there is: default initialization, value initialization, zero initialization, copy initialization, static initialization, aggregate initialization, reference initialization, constant initialization, struct initialization, early dynamic initialization, deferred dynamic initialization, union initialization, nested initialization, direct list initialization, copy list initialization, explicit initialization, implicit initialization, designated initialization with different behaviour depending on where in the file a variable is declared/defined, the types of attributes on the class, the types of methods on the class, the base classes of the class, and the template arguments of the class.

+## Object Initialization in S++

 Object initialization follows function call syntax almost exactly, providing a simple and intuitive way to initialize
 objects: